 Implicit measures and individual-level measurement

-Implicit measures are widely used in psychological science and beyond as measures of attitudes, beliefs, and stereotypes (Greenwald et al., 2022; Kurdi et al., 2019).
+Implicit measures are widely used in psychological science and beyond as measures of attitudes, evaluations, and beliefs generally (Greenwald et al., 2022; Kurdi et al., 2019).
 An often repeated aspiration for these measures is that they may eventually allow us to make inferences about the attitudes/beliefs of individuals (Fiedler et al., 2006; Greenwald et al., 1998; Greenwald & Banaji, 1995) which is still heavily emphasized in present-day reviews (Greenwald & Lai, 2020).
-These aspirations are also visible in the public face of these measures; the website Project Implicit (implicit.harvard.edu/implicit) has allowed individuals to complete Implicit Association Tests (IATs) online and receive individual feedback about their level of bias (see Figure 1).
+These aspirations are also visible in the public face of these measures; the website Project Implicit (implicit.harvard.edu/implicit) has allowed individuals to complete Implicit Association Tests (IATs) online and receive individual feedback about their level of bias (see Figure 1; although see also Figure 1’s caption for important information on how this feedback has changed).

 Figure 1.
 Screenshot of the feedback provided to a participant on the Project Implicit website in January 2023.
+Notably, since the original publication of our preprint, this feedback has been commendably adjusted to no longer reflect such judgements and provide a more scientifically-accurate appraisal.
+We acknowledge and welcome this change, but retain this Figure to provide a sense of context for the reader as to how these scores have historically been interpreted (as well as a sense of the aspirations of these tasks).

 Since feedback about individual-level bias is actively given on the flagship website of the most popular implicit measure, it would be reasonable to assume that meaningful inferences about individual participant’s implicit biases can be made using current methods.
 Surprisingly and concerningly, this is not the case.
 In their recent review of meta-analyses, Greenwald and Lai (2020) noted that there have not yet been any high-precision implicit measures developed which can make diagnostic claims about (i) the traits of individuals, or (ii) precise trait differences between individuals.
 Despite the long-standing aspirations for individual-level precision the field has generally made little progress towards this goal.
 Indeed, it is easier to find examples of attempts to shorten these tasks than to lengthen them (the Brief IAT, Sriram & Greenwald, 2009; shortened Death IAT, Millner et al., 2018).
 This might make the tasks easier to administer to individuals, but it also makes individuals’ scores less useful for individual predictions (Streiner, 2003).